-Drug reactions are a common cause of exfoliative dermatitis.
-The initial symptoms of a drug eruption are similar to those of the disorder, eventually progressing to more generalized exfoliative dermatitis.
+Drug reactions are one of the most common causes of exfoliative dermatitis.
+A drug eruption may start as a rash but eventually progress to more generalized exfoliative dermatitis.

-Theoretically, any drug can trigger a reaction, but the medications most associated with the disorder are:
+Theoretically, any drug can trigger a reaction, but the medications most associated with this disorder are:

 - Antiepileptic medications